Pelosi speaks to dissonance

 To date, Pelosi, who voted against going to war in Iraq, has

-Iraqi civilians.
+50,000 Iraqi civilians.

-According to Pelosi appropriating war funds should not be construed
+According to Pelosi, appropriating war funds should not be construed

-as being in support of the war.
+as being in support of war.

 "As long as our troops are in harms way, we have to take

-them abandoned.
-They didn't make the policy.
+about it.
+We cannot leave them abandoned.
+They didn't make the

 "They're at risk and you can't say to them ' we're cutting

 off your supplies and your food.'
+Stopping the funding did not

-war was over a couple of years before they stopped the funding.
+stop the war in Vietnam.
+The war was over a couple of years before

+they stopped the funding.
 There just is no correlation.
-People have that impression, but
+People

-what you have to do first is to get the troops out of harms way,"
+have that impression, but what you have to do first is to get

-war appropriations is seen as tacit support for sustaining
+is seen as tacit support for sustaining the war in Iraq.

-if Democrats are successful in their bid to take back congress.
+are successful in their bid to take back congress.

-For this to scenario to playout favorably the Democratic Party
+For this to scenario to play-out favorably, the Democratic Party

 has to appeal to more moderate and conservative voters across